deltaywebdev/deltayWebsite/README.md

 # DeltaY Website
 Our company website

-***

 ## Info
 This site was built with Vite + React + Typescript and uses react-router to control page routing in React.

 ## Getting Started
+Refer to this [Git Tutorial](https://www.atlassian.com/git/tutorials) for a comprehensive guide.

 ### Cloning Repository
 1. **Create a new folder for the website code on your machine**

    Open your file explorer and create a new folder in a location of your choice.
-You can name it anything you like, e.g., "DeltaY_Website."
+You can name it anything you like, e.g., "DeltaY."

 2. **Go to the folder, right-click (Windows 11: Show more options), and select `Git Bash here`**

-   Navigate to the folder you just created, right-click inside it, and choose "Git Bash here" from the context menu.
-This will open a Git Bash terminal in that folder.

 3. **Generate SSH Key (If not already done)**